M.O.P. Vaishnav College for Women: Sports and NCC

 Apart from academics, the college also offers a platform for women who are into sports.
 52 international players were successfully produced by the college.
-Sports like basketball, volleyball, chess, hockey, cricket, etc. are a part of the college.
+Sports like Table Tennis, basketball, volleyball, chess, hockey, cricket, etc. are a part of the college.
 The college also provides scholarship for women who excelled at state, national and international level.

 The college also has a National Cadet Corps division which has produced 52 cadets in army and 5 flight cadet.
 The college students have represented the college in Republic day camp(RDC) and Thal Sainik Camp(TSC).